ztztmc/BedwarsUpgradesDisplay/README.md

-Note: Originally, I put this repository on another Github account, which I have deleted.
+> Originally, I put this repository on another Github account, which I have deleted.
 Unfortunately, this means that I do not have the source code for this anymore.
 The download is still available in releases.

 # Bedwars Upgrades Display
 Displays team upgrades purchased in bedwars on the HUD.

-🎮Supported Version: Forge 1.8.9
+🎮Supported Version: **Forge 1.8.9**

 ## Features:
 - ✅ Supports all upgrades including tiered upgrades like forge upgrades.